-By Sergeant Clyde Hoch of the United States Marine Corps Tracks - Memoirs of a Vietnam Veteran by Clyde Hoch "As the Republic of Korea (ROK) Marines were loading the wounded on the back of our tank, I saw a bright flash at the edge of the jungle and then I saw a small cloud of grey smoke.
+Tracks - Memoirs of a Vietnam Veteran by Clyde Hoch "As the Republic of Korea (ROK) Marines were loading the wounded on the back of our tank, I saw a bright flash at the edge of the jungle and then I saw a small cloud of grey smoke.
 The cloud started to get bigger and bigger.
 I soon realized there was a small black speck in the middle of the smoke.
 The speck kept getting larger and larger.
 Then I realized it was a rocket propelled grenade coming right for my head!
 This was the second weirdest experience of my life.
 It was coming in slow motion.
 I could see it coming at me for what seemed like five minutes and I was sure it was going to hit me right in the head.
 It seemed like it was taking forever but I couldn't get out of the way.
 It was like being in a different time zone or dimension or something.
 I honestly watched as it passed just inches over my head, this black missile.
 I could see it so completely - it was mystifying to me.
-I was puzzled by the whole situation, but I didn't have time to dwell on it, I took control of the main gun and fired in the direction of the flash.
+I was puzzled by the whole situation, but I didn't have time to dwell on it, I took control of the main gun and fired in the direction of the flash."
 Editor's note: Clyde is a member of the Vietnam Tankers Association.
 His book is a great read and it's available on Amazon (in soft cover or on Kindle) and at Barns & Noble.

-Vietnam Short Round:
+Short Round 1:

-March 20, 1954 - Americans alarmed about impending French defeat...After a force of 60,000 Viet Minh with heavy artillery had surrounded 16,000 French troops news of Dien Bien Phu's impending fall reaches Washington.
+March 20, 1954 - Americans alarmed about impending French defeat after a force of 60,000 Viet Minh with heavy artillery had surrounded 16,000 French paratroops and Foreign Legionaries at Dien Bien Phu.
 The Eisenhower administration held discussions to decide on a course of action.
 President Eisenhower decided that the situation was too far gone and ordered no action to be taken to assist the French.
-Vietnam Short Round:
+Short Round 2: